abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 ipa-client-install --domain=hortonworks.com --server=ldap.hortonworks.com  --mkhomedir --ntp-server=north-america.pool.ntp.org -p admin@HORTONWORKS.COM -W
 ```
   - Now re-try the id/groups command above and it should work.

-- Unless specified otherwise, the below steps are to be run on the HDP node

 - In Ambari, start security wizard by clicking Admin -> Kerberos and click Enable Kerberos.
 Then select "Manage Kerberos principals and key tabs manually" option
 ![Image](../master/screenshots/2.3-ipa-kerb-1.png?raw=true)